Sunday, December 24, 2006

 Shrinivas was the fastest among the lot when it came to speed and fast-paced strains.
 His hands moving as fast as a speeding bullet!
 That was simply stunning to watch!
 Shankar amazed the audience with his speed, voice modulation and perfect timing with the rest of the group.

+“The music was heavenly” danseuse Shobana told Shankar as he and the team came out backstage to meet some of us gathered there.
 Starting from Chennai, the group will perform in four other cities — Mumbai on December 9, Pune on December 10, Bangalore on December 13, and Goa on December 15.
 John McLaughlin’s `Mahavishnu Orchestra’ was an electric band that established fusion as a new and growing style within the jazz and rock worlds.
 After the band split McLaughlin worked with a low-key acoustic group called `Shakti’.
 This group combined Indian music with elements of jazz.
 Shakti was formed in the mid 1970s and has fans across the globe.

 Wednesday, December 06, 2006